Gurubalan-GIT/MRA/README.md

 - The meetings of the particular user are sorted datewise and also split into today's, upcoming ones and past meetings.
 - On further selecting the users / members for a particular meeting ( depending on room capacity set by the admin ) all the members get an invitation email sent to them through the `SMTP` server set up with rails on the server.
 - The multiple selection of users is handled by `Select2` which is a Jquery plugin.
 - A UI based calender which actually shows all the reccurring events for a particular user.
+This is through using the `Simple Calendar` Gem and customising it by ourselves.

 ## Instructions
 To run the application you need to do a few things :